Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- The two teams combine to score 37.2 points per game, 5.3 less than the total in this contest.
+- Sunday's over/under is 5.3 points higher than the combined 37.2 PPG average of the two teams.

-- This contest's total is 2.5 points lower than the 45 these two squads combine to give up per game in 2021.
+- This contest's over/under is 2.5 points lower than the 45 these two squads combine to give up per game in 2021.

+- The Seahawks and their opponents have scored an average of 47.5 points per game in 2021, 5.0 more than Sunday's total.

+- The 42.5-point total for this game is 1.1 points below the 43.6 points per game average total in Bears games this season.

 Seahawks stats and trends

-- The Seahawks have covered the spread once this season when favored by 6.5 points or more (in two chances).

-- Seattle's games this year have hit the over on four of 14 set point totals (28.6%).
+- Seattle's games this year have gone over the total in four out of 14 opportunities (28.6%).

-- When Seattle churns out more than 326.2 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Seahawks have turned the ball over 11 times this season, one fewer than the Bears have forced (12).
+- This year, the Seahawks have 11 turnovers, one fewer than the Bears have takeaways (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Bears.